 Do not purchase expensive equipment!
-Many department and sporting goods stores and online store sell adequate items.
+Many department stores, sporting goods stores and online stores sell adequate items.
 For a good, comfortable fit, the participant should try on the backpacking backpack before purchasing.
 Participants wear uniforms.
-Pants and shorts must be colored Khaki, Tan or official BSA uniform pants.
+Pants and shorts must be Khaki or Tan colored, or official BSA uniform pants.
 NO Other Colors!
 Two uniform tee shirts will be provided.
 There is an option to pre-order extra uniform tee shirts during registration.
 All participants need their own tent.
 No tent sharing since family members and friends may not be assigned to the same groups and may be tenting in separate areas.

-Personal Gear to Bring to Camp (Packed in a multi-day, 50-80 liter, backpacking pack)

-Arrive with everything inside or strapped to your backpack.
+Personal Gear to Bring to Camp (Packed in a multi-day, 50-80 liter, backpacking pack that fits the person properly) Arrive with everything inside or strapped to your backpack.
 Some items can go into your small daypack.
 During the overnight backpacking trip out of camp, you will take only your sleeping bag, pad, change of clothes, small tarp for your sleeping bag, utensils, water, personal items, jacket and food.
 Your tent will stay in camp with your extra gear left inside.